bplmaps/lmec-main-site/content/articles/mapping-black-cambridge.md

 <iframe src="https://felt.com/embed/map/Mapping-Black-Cambridge-1790-1820-Snapshots-from-the-First-Four-Federal-Censuses-ghIMa0VXTy6XhXh9A1g2bhA?loc=42.37899,-71.120049,12.59z" frameborder="0" onmousewheel="" width="100%" height="600" style="background: transparent; padding:20px"></iframe>

-While the map is not a complete record of Black Cantabrigians in this period, it provides four partial snapshots of the years the census was taken (1790, 1800, 1810, & 1820).
+While the map is not a _complete_ record of Black Cantabrigians in this period, it provides four partial snapshots of the years the census was taken (1790, 1800, 1810, and 1820).
 This means that anyone who moved in and out of Cambridge between these years or was not at home on census day is not accounted.
+But it does offer a suggestive starting point for historical research into the residential patterns of Black life at that time.

-To fill in details that the censuses lacked, we turned to vital records, newspaper archives, historic accounts of Cambridge, and modern scholarship.
-[These sources](https://serious-spandex-908.notion.site/Sources-54bd621e48f34b0b856c4c4f961d526b) also left much to be desired, and we worked across them to piece together snippets of information to construct biographies.
-To illustrate this process, here is the chronicle of our search for Violet Cassimere (see her dot at 348-350 Broadway), as it offers a good example of some of the puzzles this research presented.
+To fill in details that the censuses lacked, we turned to other sources of demographic information, including vital records, newspaper archives, historic accounts of Cambridge, and modern scholarship.
+[These sources](https://serious-spandex-908.notion.site/Sources-54bd621e48f34b0b856c4c4f961d526b) also left much to be desired, and we had to work carefully across them to piece together snippets of information to construct biographies.
+To illustrate this process, here is the chronicle of our search for Violet Cassimere, as it offers a good example of some of the puzzles this research presented.
+You can see Cassimere [on the map at 348-350 Broadway](https://felt.com/map/Mapping-Black-Cambridge-1790-1820-Snapshots-from-the-First-Four-Federal-Censuses-ghIMa0VXTy6XhXh9A1g2bhA?loc=42.370403,-71.103748,16.98z), but to place here there, we needed to go on a historical detective mission.

 ### Finding Violet